CS2103JAN2017-W09-B1/main/docs/DeveloperGuide.md

 Please ensure you have the following prerequisites before contributing to development:

 1. **JDK `1.8.0_60`**  or later
+   > Having any Java 8 version is not enough.<br>
+     This app will not work with earlier versions of Java 8.
 2. **Eclipse** IDE<br>
 3. **e(fx)clipse** plugin for Eclipse (Follow from Steps 2 onwards given in<br>
    [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))<br>